april-blackhole-lambda/backend/README.md

     "password": "password" }

 ### Login
 > https://build-week-blackhole.herokuapp.com/api/login

 This endpoint requires a POST request with a username and a password in JSON format.
-The username and password **must have already been registered**.
+The username and password **must have already been registered** or it will not work.

 Example:
     { "username": "username",